 Herpes zoster in Adult

-Cutaneous herpes zoster usually begins with a 1-3 day prodrome of burning pain or paresthesias in the affected dermatome, followed by eruption of erythematous papules and vesicles in the same distribution.
+Cutaneous herpes zoster usually begins with a 1- to 3-day prodrome of burning pain or paresthesias in the affected dermatome, followed by eruption of erythematous papules and vesicles in the same distribution.

 Involvement of a thoracic dermatome may simulate acute myocardial infarction.
 Involvement of the ophthalmic branch of the trigeminal nerve may lead to herpes zoster ophthalmicus.
 Herpes zoster oticus (Ramsay-Hunt syndrome) occurs with involvement of the vestibulocochlear nerve.
-Disseminated zoster, defined as >20 vesicles outside of the primary and adjacent dermatomes, is chiefly a problem of immunocompromised patients (patients with human immunodeficiency virus [HIV], patients with cancer, and those on immunosuppressive drugs).
+Disseminated zoster, defined as > 20 vesicles outside of the primary and adjacent dermatomes, is chiefly a problem of immunocompromised patients (patients with HIV, patients with cancer, and those on immunosuppressive drugs).
 Some patients may suffer acute segmental neuralgia, known as zoster sine herpete, without ever developing a visible skin eruption.
 Regional adenopathy may be seen.